 This course is a seminar on current issues in sonography.
 Includes case study presentation, discussion, and critique.
-Prerequisite: DMS 160.
+Prerequisite: DMS 151 with a minimum grade of C and DMS 160 with a minimum grade of C.

 DMS 261 Ultrasound Seminar and Critique III (2)